-In addition to Police Leadership: policing, policy and partnerships, and Research Methods and Ethics, you'll study one additional Core Unit from the list above, and a relevant specialist option.
+In addition to Police Leadership: policing, policy and partnerships, and Research Methods and Ethics, you'll study one additional Core Module from the list above, and a relevant specialist option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.
 You will also have a free choice to study any other option.

-In addition to Police Leadership: policing, policy and partnerships, and Research Methods and Ethics, you'll study two additional Core Units from the list above, and a relevant specialist option.
+In addition to Police Leadership: policing, policy and partnerships, and Research Methods and Ethics, you'll study two additional Core Module from the list above, and a relevant specialist option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include:

 - Policing Communities

 - Missing Persons

 Your exit qualification will depend on which options you choose.
 You'll graduate with one of the following: